azfarbkhr/piaic_qtr1_assignments/README.md

 6. Write a Python program to get the volume of a sphere, please take the radius as input from user.
 V=4 / 3 πr3 (DONE)
 7. Write a Python program to get the difference between a given number and 17, difference cannot be negative (DONE)
 8. Write a Python program to get a new string from a given string where "Is" has been added to the front.
 If the given string already begins with "Is" then return the string unchanged (DONE)
-9. Write a Python program to get a string which is n (non-negative integer) copies of a given string
+9. Write a Python program to get a string which is n (non-negative integer) copies of a given string (DONE)
 10. Write a Python program to find whether a given number (accept from the user) is even or odd, print out an appropriate message to the user.
+(DONE)
 11. Write a Python program to test whether a passed letter is a vowel or not
 12. Write a Python program that will accept the base and height of a triangle and compute the area (https://www.khanacademy.org/math/basic-geo/basic-geo-area-and-perimeter/area-triangle/a/area-of-triangle)
 13. Write a Python program that will return true if the two given integer values are equal or their sum or difference is 5.